wachiuphd/CVI/README.md

 # CVI - Climate Vulnerability Index calculations, analyses, and visualizations

+Data and analyses code for

+Lewis PGT, Chiu WA, Nasser E, Proville J, Barone A, Danforth C, Kim B, Prozzi J, Craft E. 2022.
+Characterizing Vulnerabilities to Climate Change Across the United States (in review)

+Data can be visualized on an ArcGIS dashboard  available at https://arcg.is/1bvKjK0.

 To recreate all analyses and figures, run the scripts in the following order.
 NOTE: *Script (1) cannot be run without access to the Dropbox that has all the original data files.* However, all other scripts can be run.

 (1) Source get_datasets.R to load all data from individual files into one master file.
 Creates the following files: